review: Comparing various light modifiers for on-camera flash

-- bounce flash photography – short lighting (model: Noreen)
+- Bounce flash photography – short lighting (model: Noreen)

-- high-ISO bounce flash photography (groom: Andy)
+- Wedding reception lighting with one flash (groom: Andy)

-- photographing the wedding processional with extreme bounce flash (Alli & Scott)
+- Photographing the wedding processional with extreme bounce flash (Alli & Scott)

-- bouncing on-camera flash in manual mode (Julie & Kenny)
+- Bouncing on-camera flash in manual mode (Julie & Kenny)

-- bouncing on-camera flash off a brick wall
+- Bouncing on-camera flash off a brick wall

-- bounce flash photography & white balance settings (model: Roz)
+- Bounce flash photography & white balance settings (model: Roz)